 Irven Armstrong and four of his brothers served in the United States Army during World War I. He was a sergeant in the 351st Field Artillery in France.
 Folder 1 contains letters written to Sergeant Armstrong by students of Indianapolis Public Schools #17.
 (Prior to the war, Armstrong had taught at the junior high school.)
 In general, the letters wish him well, commend his war service, express homefront support of American soldiers, comment on the effects of the 1918 Influenza Epidemic, thank him for keeping America safe for Democracy, and bid him a safe return.
-The letters, executed with good penmanship, contain the signatures and addresses of the students, all who lived within blocks of the near westside school.)
+The letters, executed with good penmanship, contain the signatures and addresses of the students, all who lived within blocks of the near westside school.
+(Before its demolition, School #17 was located adjacent to Crispus Attucks High School.)
 The letters appear to be in response to a class assignment.
 All letters are dated 7 November 1918.
 A synopsis of each letter follows: